abduLkaderHlby/Shakespeare-books/readme.md

     ```

 ### Step 2
-- cloning this repository to your machine, and installing all Composer dependencies.
+- cloning this repository to your machine, installing all Composer dependencies and setup env file.

     ```bash
     git clone git@github.com:kaderHlby/shakespeare-books.git